flybywiresim/rfcs/000-build-system.md

 To operate, it requires:

 - The aforementioned source files
-- A project configuratioon, describing the project it is building
+- A project configuration, describing the project it is building
 - A build schema, describing different build tasks
 - Build configs, describing configurations that use different tasks based on environment